-But what about what they drink?
+But what about what you drink?

 So, if you’re exploring vegan wine, spirits or beer it’s essential to understand the guidelines.
 That way you can protect your health, as well as animal welfare.